-A pressing challenge for businesses today in addition to cybersecurity is compliance.
+A pressing challenge for businesses today in addition to SaaS security is compliance.
 No matter what industry or business sector, most organizations today fall under some compliance regulation.
 Compliance regulation frameworks serve a positive purpose for the people and data they protect.
 However, they can present challenges for businesses required to comply with them.

 One of the challenges businesses have with compliance is having the right tools to comply with the various best practices and security requirements outlined in compliance frameworks.
 It is especially the case in cloud SaaS environments where many businesses struggle to control and secure their data.
 What cloud SaaS compliance issues do businesses face with user activity, cloud SaaS applications, and data access?
 How can companies bolster compliance with automated security processes?